The moon is rusting, and Earth is to blame

 The moon probably shouldn't have rust.
-Rust, an iron oxide, requires both oxygen and water to occur naturally, so you'd think the moon -- a celestial body that's mostly dry and completely absent of oxygen -- wouldn't have any rust whatsoever.
-It turns out it does.
+Rust, an iron oxide, requires both oxygen and water to occur naturally, so you'd think a celestial body that's mostly dry and completely absent of oxygen wouldn't have any rust whatsoever.
+Turns out it does.
 And scientists are trying to figure out why.

 A new study published in Science Advances took data from Indian Space Research Organization's Chandrayaan-1 orbiter and discovered that the rock at the moon's poles had a different composition compared with other areas of the moon.
 Upon closer inspection Shuai Li, the lead author on the study, discovered hematite, a common iron oxide -- rust, essentially.